Client Support Closure During Winter Break

 Our Vision

-Penn State’s Research Hub
+Penn State’s Computational and Data Sciences Research Community

 ICDS enables and supports the diverse computational and data science research taking place throughout Penn State.

-Cyberinfrastructure: ICDS operates and continues to expand a world-class high-performance computing system known as the Roar supercomputer.
+Cyberinfrastructure: ICDS operates and continues to expand a world-class high-performance computing system known as the Roar Collab supercomputer.
 This valuable resource lets Penn State researchers carry out advanced simulation and statistical modeling, data analysis, data mining, machine learning, and more.

-The Roar supercomputer is located in a data center operated by the Data Center Services unit of the Penn State Office of the Vice President for Information Technology.
+The Roar Collab supercomputer is located in a data center operated by the Data Center Services unit of the Penn State Office of the Vice President for Information Technology.

 Multi-Institute Collaborations